Niurab/School_District_Analysis/README.md

 Percent Overall Passing decreased from 90.4% to 87.2%.

 # Summary:
 Reviewing the analysis of the school district metrics after replacing Thomas High School ninth-graders' scores with "NaN" value yielded four notable changes to the district metrics:

-## The average math exam score for the district was one-tenth of a percentage point lower.
+A. The average math exam score for the district was one-tenth of a percentage point lower.

-## The percentage of students who passed the math exam was lowered by two-tenths of a percentage point.
+B. The percentage of students who passed the math exam was lowered by two-tenths of a percentage point.

-## The percentage of students who passed the reading exam was lowered by three-tenths of a percentage point.
+C. The percentage of students who passed the reading exam was lowered by three-tenths of a percentage point.

-## The percentage of students who passed both the math and reading exams for the districts was lowered by one-tenth of a percentage point.
+D. The percentage of students who passed both the math and reading exams for the districts was lowered by one-tenth of a percentage point.